- Windows Live Mail used to be the go-to email client for Windows long before the rise of Outlook. Nostalgics still remain loyal to it.

 - In your Windows Live Mail application, right-click on your email account.

-- Choose the Server tab next.
+- Go to Properties from the menu, and choose the Server tab next.

-- Select My server requires authentication.
+- Select My server requires authentication, and click Settings.

 - Select Use same settings as my incoming mail server and confirm.

 - Click OK to close the Properties window.

 5. Delete potentially corrupted emails in the Outbox